 NB: PLEASE CHECK IF THERE IS A CURRENT SPECIAL PRICE FOR NEW CLIENTS–LOOK AT THE MOST RECENT POSTS TO SEE.

-When you email me I will send you a writeup of what to expect at an appointment.
+When you email me I will be in touch about what to expect at an appointment.

 Work on the book continues to go really well, so we will see that emerge sometime.
 Meanwhile I look forward to reading for you in charming downtown Woodstock, New York, starting January 2018, or by email, or at private tarot parties which I read for in the Woodstock NY area.
 Please also see the candle services which I offer.